DCanha/FUNCXAI-11/README.md

 ## Published Work

-Please refer to the following paper for a comprehensive overview of the methodology, results, and interpretations:
+For a detailed explanation of the framework, methodology, and results, please refer to the associated paper:

  - *TO BE ADDED*